sakshamhere/Security/VAPT/Web/Learnings/Networking/137_138_139__NetBIOS__TCP_UDP.md

 `Add name` to register the NetBIOS name
 `Add group name `is similar but registers the NetBIOS group name `Delete name `is for unregistering a NetBIOS name, whether it be a name or group

+# Options for `Netbios Datagram mode` on port 138

+`Send Datagram` will send a datagram through0. the NetBIOS name `Send Broadcast Datagram` is for sending a datagram to every registered NetBIOS name on the network `Receive Datagram` waits for a Send Datagram packet `Receive Broadcast Datagram` waits for a Send Broadcast packet

 # Options for `Netbios Session mode` on port 139